 How to deal if you have functional dyspepsia:

 - Consult your doctor if you suspect you have functional dyspepsia (you cannot self-diagnose such a condition).

-- If you have already diagnosed with functional dyspepsia, you can try:
+- If you have already been diagnosed with functional dyspepsia, you can try:

-- Eat small frequent meal instead of a single large meals
+- Eat small frequent meals instead of single large meals

 - Avoid carbonated and caffeinated drinks, heavy fatty meals.